erasmuslt/CoinAlarm/README.md

 ## 2. Telegram Bot

-Made simple telegram bot to communicate using Telepot library (http://telepot.readthedocs.io/en/latest/) you can search @CoinStatus_bot in Telegram ( it response when I operating program so, usually it is not enabled)
+Made simple telegram bot to communicate using Telepot library. (http://telepot.readthedocs.io/en/latest/) so, you can search @CoinStatus_bot in Telegram. ( it response when I operating program so, usually it is not enabled)